 Location: Petersham, MA

-Position Title: Summer Research intern
+Position Title: Summer Research Intern

-May include field sampling, laboratory studies, data analysis and scientific writing.
+Responsibilities: May include field sampling, laboratory studies, data analysis and scientific writing.
 In addition, students attend weekly seminars given by nationally known scientists and workshops on career and graduate school preparation.

 For more information: Harvard Forest